colabottles/toddl/posts/an-event-apart-boston-2008.md

 Day one I meet Jeffrey again, we chat and had lunch together it was great.
 I got to talk to Bruce Lawson and Eric Meyer for a bit as well during breakfast, things were __A LOT__ better.
 Went in and sat through the presentations, immersed in them all, mingled during breaks, took photos, had photos taken with speakers.

 One thing.
-I went up to my room to relax for a few minutes before the Opening Night party… I made the mistake of laying down on the big, huge comfy bed I had… out like a light.
+I went up to my room to relax for a few minutes before the Opening Night party&hellip; I made the mistake of laying down on the big, huge comfy bed I had&hellip; out like a light.
 Damn.

 ### Day Two.
 More Mingling & Me Being Me

 Day Two, more of the same.
 Mingling, eating, listening.
-Asked questions, got a book from Kimberly Blessing, tried to win a copy of Adobe CS3 if I got picked for a website critique from Jeffrey… unfortunately, that didn’t happen and 5 out of 6 of the people were Mac users… Scott Fegette, I will (GLADLY) take a copy of the PC version if you feel the need to get rid of some!!!!
+Asked questions, got a book from Kimberly Blessing, tried to win a copy of Adobe CS3 if I got picked for a website critique from Jeffrey&hellip; unfortunately, that didn’t happen and 5 out of 6 of the people were Mac users&hellip; Scott Fegette, I will **__(GLADLY)__** take a copy of the PC version if you feel the need to get rid of some!!!!

 Of who I met.
 Everyone was great.
 I probably came off as a nervous tool, with nothing better to say and with a look like a 16-year-old rock band groupie, wide-eyed and drooling.

-Jeffrey Zeldman, Marci Eversole… made me feel welcomed and hopefully forgot about the fact I was acting like a raving lunatic on Sunday.
+Jeffrey Zeldman, Marci Eversole&hellip; made me feel welcomed and hopefully forgot about the fact I was acting like a raving lunatic on Sunday.
 EDIT: He did not, haha.

 Jeffrey was very accomodating and I had the chance of a lifetime to sit down and have lunch with him and talk and he actually liked the site.
-Handed me some useful information that I will be working on shortly as well. ;) Autographed his book that I bought for me and we chatted and I kinda stalked him… no I did.
+Handed me some useful information that I will be working on shortly as well.
+Autographed his book that I bought for me and we chatted and I kinda stalked him&hellip; no I did.
 Sorry Jeffrey!

 Eric Meyer.
 What can I say.
 Awed in the prescence of another guru I have followed for a long time. very friendly and witty.
 When I told Bruce Lawson he saved my life with conditional comments, they both joked about how it was so proprietary.
 After the two kicks in the gut(j/k) I laughed, it was funny and yes, it was a stupid thing to say.
 I should have went with, &ldquo;FIRE!&rdquo; Yes, Eric, I’d rather have your name in my book rather than oh, let’s say &ldquo;Julio Iglesias&rdquo; as your signing.

 Bruce Lawson, friendly chap.
 Small guy.
-Him and Jeffrey, both small… or am I just tall (more on that later).
+Him and Jeffrey, both small&hellip; or am I just tall (more on that later).
 He and I chatted a bit, nice guy all around.
-Saved my life with conditional comments, but as Eric Meyer put it, it was proprietary… so I don’t know if that was a good thing to say?
+Saved my life with conditional comments, but as Eric Meyer put it, it was proprietary&hellip; so I don’t know if that was a good thing to say?
 Bruce is a friendly guy though, and his site states he prefers Guinness, so any guy who likes Guinness is alright in my book (as it is my preferred beverage in alcoholic nature of choice).

 ### The speakers

 All great and accessible.
-Although I didn’t ask a lot of questions, I did let the ones I have followed know that I have been a sort of “fan” for a long time.
-I figured they already had to field all the questions from 499 +/- other attendees. my favorites?
+Although I didn’t ask a lot of questions, I did let the ones I have followed know that I have been a sort of &ldquo;fan&rdquo; for a long time.
+I figured they already had to field all the questions from 500 +/- other attendees. my favorites?
 All.

 Kimberly Blessing gave me something to shoot for.
 A Standards Manager job.
 I also won a book from her and Christopher Schmitt (among other writers)!